samooth/bitbeam/README.md

 // key is 32-byte unique passphrase
 // to find the other side of your pipe.
-// once the other peer is discovered it is used to derive a noise keypair as well. const beam = new BitBeam({from: fromPrivKey ,to: toPubKey})
+// once the other peer is discovered it is used to derive a noise keypair as well.
+// bitbeam uses ECDH to generate the unique passphrase
+// when from: and to: are specified as options const beam = new BitBeam({from: fromPrivKey ,to: toPubKey})

 // to generate a passphrase, leave the constructor empty and bitbeam will generate one for you